esmBot/esmBot/README.md

 ## Credits
 Icon by [Steel](https://twitter.com/MintBurrow).
-All images, sounds, and fonts are copyright of their respective owners.
+All images and fonts are copyright of their respective owners.